Cantera/cantera/doc/sphinx/cti/reactions.rst

     factors.
 But if there are duplicate reactions such that the total rate is positive, then negative *A* parameters are acceptable, as long as the ``'negative_A'`` option is specified.

+``negative_orders``
+    Reaction orders are normally required to be non-negative, since negative orders are non-physical and undefined at zero concentration.
+Cantera allows negative orders for a global reaction only if the ``negative_orders`` override option is specified for the reaction.

 Reactions with Pressure-Independent Rate
 ========================================